heroku/lein-heroku/README.md

 ## Requirements

-Your application must be built as an [uberjar](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#uberjar).
++  Your application must be built as an [uberjar](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#uberjar).
++  You must use Java 1.7 or higher locally.

 ## Using the Plugin